Power Intelligence is the cognitive skill needed to understand, assess, and influence power dynamics.

 Let’s start with a definition of power intelligence:

-Power intelligence (PI), or power quotient (PQ), is the individual’s capability to recognize patterns of power dynamics, as well as the ability to influence those power dynamics to achieve goals and acquire social, power and life-relevant resources such as status, influence, authority, resources, allies, and sexual mates.
+Power intelligence (PI), or power quotient (PQ), is the individual’s capability to recognize and influence patterns of power dynamics in order to achieve goals and acquire life-relevant resources such as status, influence, authority, allies, and partner.

-The first part of this definition includes the “awareness” of power dynamics, while the second part includes the “competence” to influence power dynamics to achieve life-relevant goals.
+The definition includes both the “awareness” of power dynamics and the “competence” to influence power dynamics to achieve life-relevant goals.

 The measure of power intelligence is Power Quotient (PQ).